intake/intake_geopandas/docs/source/index.rst

-Welcome to intake_iris's documentation!
+Welcome to intake_geopandas' documentation!
 ================================================

-This package enables the set of data-loading methods from S3 manifests to be used within the Intake data access and cataloging system.
+This package enables the set of data-loading methods using geopandas to be used within the Intake data access and cataloging system.

 .. toctree::